GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 ## Final 3-in-1 Solution

+After reviewing my work a bit more, and tweaking and considering my final solution, I've decided:

 ### Specify more what each widget does
 - move the ``Home Search Online`` panel to be a header, **to make it easier for Regina to know that that searchbar is public, and not private**
 - Make all of the searchbars have intuitive placeholders that say where each searchbar is searching, **to give Regina more of a clue to where she's searching**